anjali-anjalii/Netflix-prize/README.md

 The KNN algorithm is a KNN based approach that looks at ratings of neighbors to make a prediction.
 We use cosine similarity for similarity which is efficient with sparse vectors.

 # Results
-The goal of this project was to study the approach used by the winner of the Netflix prize challenge.
+The goal of this project was to study the approach used by the winners of the Netflix prize challenge.

 ![image](https://github.com/user-attachments/assets/3d893048-dcdb-4981-ae06-6d574f7c3b6e)